 Reflow Documentation

 Durable workflow execution for TypeScript.
-Define multi-step workflows with full type safety, automatic retries, and crash recovery - powered by SQLite, no infrastructure required.
+Define multi-step workflows with full type safety, automatic retries, and crash recovery - powered by SQLite, no external services required.

 import { createWorkflow, createEngine } from 'reflow-ts'